ksumini/ksumini/README.md

 ### Hi there 👋
 :computer: Previous
-- smartmind.Inc datascience team internship
+- Smartmind.Inc datascience team internship
 <!--
 **ksumini/ksumini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.